 In most cities you will find plenty of live music, even if it’s smaller shows by local acts.
 You will find many tattoo aficionados in your local music scene.
 Selling shirts, giving away stickers, and even giving shirts to band members is a great way to generate publicity and make sure your shop’s name is the one that will come to mind the next time the audience members are thinking about ink.

 There was a time when tattoo shops were viewed as being seedy, but that is in the past.
 Today tattoo shops are viewed as legitimate businesses, and there are many charitable events like fundraisers and marathons that are looking for business sponsors.
 Having your shop’s name appear on uniforms or in promotional materials for charitable events will cast your shop’s name in the best possible light.

 When it comes to tattoo artists, people love to feel like they have a regular artist they “know,” and when conversations turn to tattoos, they will be quick to recommend you.
 Take the extra time to let your clients know that you appreciate their loyalty by tagging them in posts, remembering their birthdays, and responding to them on social media.

 10. Develop Quality Marketing Materials And a Visual Brand

 You can't just stand around waiting for your customers to come to you.
 Most may not even know your shop exists.
-Design some high-quality marketing materials and get the word out that you are open for business.
+Design some high-quality marketing materials (uniquely die cut business cards, glossy brochures, etc.) and get the word out that you are open for business.

 You can try mass marketing, offering coupons in the newspaper, and of course paid ads on social media.
 Combine offline marketing with online marketing to let potential customers know what you have to offer.